 Scherbaum, F. & Mzhavanadze, Nana.
 (2020b).
 “Svan Funeral Dirges (Zär): Language-Music Relation and Phonetic Properties”, unpublished manuscript.
 (PDF)

 Mzhavanadze, N., & Chamgeliani, M. (2019).
 Analysis of mutual influence of music and text in Svan songs.
 In 9th International Workshop on Folk Music Analysis, 2-4 July, 2019 Birmingham (PDF).

 Scherbaum, F., Mzhavanadze, N., Rosenzweig, S., & Müller, M. (2019).
 Multi-media recordings of traditional Georgian vocal music for computational analysis.
 In 9th International Workshop on Folk Music Analysis, 2-4 July, 2019.
 Birmingham.
 (PDF) (Video)

-Scherbaum,F., S. Rosenzweig, M. Müller, D. Vollmer, and N. Mzhavanadze (2018).
+Scherbaum,F., S. Rosenzweig, M. Müller, D. Vollmer, & N. Mzhavanadze (2018).
 Throat Microphones for Vocal Music Analysis, in Demos and Late Breaking News of the International Society for Music Information Retrieval Conference (ISMIR), 2018.
 (Link)